RadioEmailRelay/VAD/README.md

 # Station Requirements:
-An 2m, VHF amateur radio receiver which connects to the packet modem Packet Modem with settings for psk8-100r &amp; 64bit encoding A linux based computer system
+A 2m, VHF amateur radio receiver which connects to the packet modem Packet Modem with settings for psk8-100r &amp; 64bit encoding A linux based computer system